RedHatInsights/consoledot-go-starter-app/README.md

 If you are able to log into the ephmeral cluster and reserve a namespace you are good.
 If you have no idea what I'm talking about and think I'm just making words up reach out to DevProd and we'll help get you sorted.

 ## Quickstart: Clone & Run
 Want to take it for a test drive before driving it home?
-Here's go to get started in N minutes where N is impressively small!
+Here's how to get started in N minutes where N is impressively small!

 1. Clone the repo:
 ```bash